salilab/allosmod-lib/doc/usage.rst

         Set "SAMPLING = simulation" to predict the relative populations of the conformations at equilibrium.

-    ``moderate_am_scan``
-        As above, sampling is performed using a quick, unequilibrated simulation.
-In this case, simulations should be performed at high temperature in order to access rarely populated structures.
-These rarely populated structures are rapidly cooled using only restraints from adjacent residues, which does not change the global structure but allows helices to form etc. Rarely populated structures are defined by their dissimilarity to the first structure in the list file (SCAN_CUTOFF percent of trajectory snapshots are outputted).

 delEmax = X
     is the maximum energy for each pairwise atomic distance contact, typically between 0.09 and 0.12 kcal/mol.
-If excluded, the value will be assigned according to 3.6*(number of residues/number of distance interactions).
+If not given or set to the special value "CALC", the value will be assigned according to 3.6*(number of residues/number of distance interactions).
     See paper for more details.

 LIGPDB = X
     is the PDB file used to define the allosteric site.
 AllosMod defines